History of the parliament in Iran: Ancient Iran

-Herodotus (Greek historian) claims that after Cyrus and his sons, the Iranians formed a small assembly to determine the status of the government in their country, which Dariush succeeded in persuading to abandon democratic systems and continue the imperial system.
+Herodotus, the Greek historian said that after Cyrus and his sons, the Iranians formed a small assembly to determine the status of the government in their country, which Dariush succeeded in persuading to abandon democratic systems and continue the imperial system.

 The first known parliament in the history of Iran dates back to the Parthian Empire.
 During this period, an assembly called Mehestan was formed among the elders and nobles of Iran.

-As mentioned, the first known parliament in the history of Iran dates back to Parthian times.
-During this period, the Mehestan Assembly was divided into two groups of elders and emperors among the Iranian nobles.
+The Mehestan Assembly was divided into two groups of elders and emperors among the Iranian nobles.
 After the Arab conquest of Iran, parliament was abolished in Iranian governments for more than 12 centuries.

 Qajar period

 Naser al-Din Shah

 During the reign of Naser al-Din Shah Qajar, permission to convene assemblies was issued on several occasions.
 On 17 March 1841 (23 Muharram 1275 AH), a decree issued by Nasser al-Din Shah was published in the newspaper Vaqaye-e-Etefaqiye, dividing the duties of the government between the Ministries of Foreign Affairs, War, Finance, Justice and Public Works, including Mirza Jafar Khan Mushirod Dowleh (an Iranian diplomat who educated in United Kingdom) was nominated as the Speaker of the 25-member House of Expediency, or "Consultative Assembly" for short.

 Although this consultative assembly, as its name suggests, was more ceremonial, after several centuries it can be considered a spark of reform in Iran's political structure.
-After that, and in August 1884 (Shawwal 1301 AH), a group of merchants and traders were able to get permission from Nasser al-Din Shah to establish the assembly of merchant lawyers, whose its ideology was very progressive and had a strong reformist aspect.
+After that, and in August 1884 (Shawwal 1301 AH), a group of merchants and traders were able to get permission from Nasser al-Din Shah to establish the assembly of merchant lawyers, whose ideology was very progressive and had a strong reformist aspect.